Meet Bandabi, the PyeongChang 2018 Winter Paralympic Mascot

-An Asiatic black bear named “Bandabi” and a white tiger named “Soohorang” will each represent the Paralympic and Olympic Winter Games.
+An Asiatic black bear named “Bandabi” and a white tiger named “Soohorang” were selected to represent the Paralympic and Olympic Winter Games in PyeongChang.
 Both animals appear in South Korea’s foundation mythology and are closely associated with Korean culture and folklore.

 Imagen